-The morning program is available at 7:40 for parents who work and need to drop their students off prior to 8:40.
-The students must go directly to the library after being dropped off.
+The morning program is available at 7:45 for parents who work and need to drop their students off prior to the start of school.
+The students must go directly to the gym after being dropped off.

 Closed Campus

 The school is considered a closed campus.
 A closed campus means that students must stay on school grounds and are not allowed to leave campus without being signed out at the office by an authorized adult.